UX/UI/IXD Design Workflow Using Framepad, Figma, and Framer

 • Spacing and alignment guidelines

-• If the project is complex, create a design system in Figma to standardize components (buttons, forms, navigation, etc.) across the project.
+• Design System Creation: If the project is complex, create a design system in Figma to standardize components (buttons, forms, navigation, etc.) across the project.

 3. Interactive Prototyping (Framer)